ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 {% endraw %}
 {% endhighlight %}

-As you may notice, the recovery of the corrupted image is way worse compared to the original one (for the same number of singular values).
+As you may notice, the decomposition of the corrupted image is way worse compared to the original one (for the same number of singular values).
 The presence of a handful of outlier values is enough to derail the reconstruction.
 We used SVD here, but essentially it's the same for PCA (we will talk in a future post on the connection between PCA and SVD).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/robust_pca/pca_corruption.png" alt="PCA outliers">